Rudtrack/obsidian-dendron-tree/README.md

-# Obsidian Dendron Tree
+# Structured Dendron Tree

-Obsidian Dendron Tree adds a tree for exploring [Dendron](https://www.dendron.so/) notes.
+Structured Dendron Tree adds a tree for exploring and managing hierarchical notes similar to [Dendron](https://www.dendron.so/).
 Features:
 ![Dendron Tree](images/dendron-tree.png)

 Features:

 -   Dendron Tree, browse notes easily using tree
 -   Lookup
 -   Automatically generate frontmatter on a new file
 -   Multi vault support
 -   Custom resolver and renderer for link and embed

 ## Dendron Tree